timorthi/export-workflow-logs/README.md

 | `run-id` | The workflow run ID for which to export logs.
 Typically obtained via the `github` context per the above example. |
 | `destination` | The service to export workflow logs to.
 Supported values: `s3` |

+Further inputs are required and they are dependent on the intended destination of the workflow logs.

 ### [Amazon S3](https://aws.amazon.com/s3/)

-The S3 exporter uses the `S3PutObject` API to save the workflow logs file
+The S3 exporter uses the `S3PutObject` API to save the workflow logs file.

 The following inputs are required if `destination` is `s3`:
 | Name | Description |